Prathm0025/Slot-Vikings-dev/README.md

 ### 3. Install Required Jenkins Plugins
 To ensure the pipeline runs smoothly, you need to install the following Jenkins plugins:

-- **Pipeline Stage View**: Provides visualization for pipeline stages.
+- **Pipeline Stage View**: Provides visualization for pipeline stages and build logs.
 - **Hidden Parameter**: Allows you to define hidden parameters in pipelines.
 - **Pipeline: Groovy**: Provides Groovy scripting support for Jenkins pipelines.
 - **Pipeline: GitHub Groovy Libraries**: Integrates GitHub libraries into your pipeline.